 My voice You shall hear in the morning, O Lord; In the morning I will direct it to You, And I will look up.
 Psalm 5:3 (KJV).

-While riding my bicycle one morning, I noticed a man walking toward me, on the same side of the pathway.
-He was looking down as he walked, and I unintentionally startled him when I called out, "Good morning!"
+While riding my bicycle one morning, I noticed a man walking toward me with his head down and on the same side of the pathway.
+I unintentionally startled him when I called out, "Good morning!"
 As we passed one another, we exchanged pleasantries, and then I continued peddling my bike to the inlet, where I stopped to read my Bible and pray.
 As I reflected on Psalm 5, I realized I was like the man on the pathway.
 You see a few days prior to this, I had been startled by some unexpected business news, and I was living with terrible anxiety over it.
 I had been looking down, consumed with my situation, rather than looking up toward God.
-The Psalmist reminds us to look up, to direct our thoughts to God in the morning.
+In today's passage, the Psalmist reminds us to look up, to direct our thoughts to God in the morning.

 The Hebrew word for "look" is "tsaphah" (tsaw-faw).
 It means to lean forward, to peer into the distance, to observe, await, look up, wait for, or keep the watch.
 The Orthodox Jewish Bible translates look up as wait for an answer.
 The New International Version translates the phrase as wait expectantly.
 And the Common English Bible says, ". . .In the morning I lay it all out before you.
 Then I wait expectantly."
 These translations help us understand what it means to look up to God when we're afraid, anxious, or stressed out.